Nonparametric Inference for Balance in Signed Networks: Introduction

 \subsection{Related Works}

 The uncertainty quantification of the normalized count of balanced triangles has been studied under several balance-free models~\citep{facchetti2011computing,leskovec2010signed,feng2022testing}.
-Among them, \citet{facchetti2011computing} considered a balance-free model in which the edge signs are independently and identically distributed Bernoulli variables, with the probability equal to the fraction of negative edges in the observed network. \citet{leskovec2010signed} employed a hypergeometric distribution corresponding to reshuffling edge signs while maintaining the fraction of observed negative edges.
-More recently, \citet{feng2022testing} suggested a balance-free stratified model, where sign reshuffling occurs randomly across edges within the same embeddedness levels (\textit{i.e.}, the number of triangles that an edge is part of), acknowledging the distinct behaviors of positive and negative edges.
-As far as we know, there is no consensus of the balance-free concept in the existing literature.
+Here, \textit{balance-free} refers to the absence of an explicit mechanism favoring balanced triangles.
+Different works operationalize this idea differently.
+For example, \citet{facchetti2011computing} considered a model in which the edge signs are independently and identically distributed Bernoulli variables, with the probability equal to the fraction of negative edges in the observed network. \citet{leskovec2010signed} reshuffed edge signed via a hypergeometric distribution that preserves the total number of negative edges. \citet{feng2022testing} further proposed a stratified model, where sign reshuffling occurs randomly across edges within the same embeddedness levels (\textit{i.e.}, the number of triangles that an edge is part of), acknowledging the distinct behaviors of positive and negative edges.
+With a different focus, \citet{Jin2024-lk} studied two-sample testing for binary networks by comparing counts of balanced and unbalanced even-length cycles under degree-corrected mixture models.
+Since we assess the degree of balance by analyzing balanced triangles, which are odd-length cycles, the results of \citet{Jin2024-lk} are not applicable.
+Overall, there is no consensus of balance-free models in the existing literature.
 Although the asymptotic properties of the normalized count under these balance-free models are useful for assessing whether or not a signed network is balance-free, they provide limited insight when the balance or weak balance is present in a signed network.

-With a different primary focus of this paper, \citet{Jin2024-lk} studied signed cycle counts for two-sample binary network comparison.
-In particular, they constructed a signed network by differentiating two independent binary networks and developed test statistics based on the difference between the counts of balanced and unbalanced cycles of even length.
-Here, a cycle is defined as balanced if the product of its edge signs is positive, extending the concept of balance from triangles to cycles of any length.
-Under the assumption that both binary networks follow a degree-corrected mixture membership model~\citep{zhang2020detecting,jin2024mixed} and that the probabilities of observing positive and negative signs are equal, they established the asymptotic normality of the test statistics.
-In contrast, our study focuses on assessing empirical evidence of balance theory by analyzing the count of balanced triangles of odd length under varying degrees of balance, where the results of \citet{Jin2024-lk} are not applicable.